International Space Station: Leonardo

-The Leonardo Permanent Multipurpose Module (PMM) is a module of the International Space Station.
-It was flown into space aboard the Space Shuttle on STS-133 on 24 February 2011 and installed on 1 March.
+The Leonardo Permanent Multipurpose Module (PMM) was flown into space aboard the Space Shuttle Discovery on STS-133 on 24 February 2011 and installed on 1 March.
 Leonardo is primarily used for storage of spares, supplies and waste on the ISS, which was until then stored in many different places within the space station.
 It is also the personal hygiene area for the astronauts who live in the US Orbital Segment.
 The Leonardo PMM was a Multi-Purpose Logistics Module (MPLM) before 2011, but was modified into its current configuration.
 It was formerly one of two MPLM used for bringing cargo to and from the ISS with the Space Shuttle.
 The module was named for Italian polymath Leonardo da Vinci.

 Bigelow Expandable Activity Module

 The Bigelow Expandable Activity Module (BEAM) is an experimental expandable space station module developed by Bigelow Aerospace, under contract to NASA, for testing as a temporary module on the International Space Station (ISS) from 2016 to at least 2020.
 It arrived at the ISS on 10 April 2016, was berthed to the station on 16 April at Tranquility Node 3, and was expanded and pressurized on 28 May 2016.
+In December 2021, Bigelow Aerospace conveyed ownership of the module to NASA, as a result of Bigelow's cessation of activity.